lae/ansible-role-proxmox/README.md

 lae.proxmox
 =========

-Installs and configures a Proxmox cluster and restricted SSH configuration.
+Installs and configures a Proxmox 5.x cluster with the following features:

+- Ensures all hosts can connect to one another as root
+- Ability to create/manage groups, users, and access control lists
+- Ability to create or add nodes to a PVE cluster
+- IPMI watchdog support
+- BYO HTTPS certificate support
+- Ability to use either `pve-no-subscription` or `pve-enterprise` repositories

 ## Quickstart

-The primary goal for this role is to lay out the necessities for configuring a [Proxmox VE cluster][pve-cluster] (see example playbook), however this role can be used to quickly install single node Proxmox servers.
+The primary goal for this role is to configure and manage a [Proxmox VE cluster][pve-cluster] (see example playbook), however this role can be used to quickly install single node Proxmox servers.